mhatzl/min_missing/README.md

 The lowest index in `b` that remains `false` after all values in `a` were iterated is the minimal missing number.
 If no index in `b` is `false`, `a` contained all values `0 .. a'Length - 1`.
 In this case, the next highest number being the length of `a` is returned.

+**Note:** The `Small_Natural` type is needed to safely return the length as `Natural` of the array as result in case no number is missing in the given array.
+Without this type, the array length could exceed the maximum number that can be represented by `Natural`.